 It is important, but we consider all aspects of the selection process, including your academic performance, writing samples, letters of recommendation, and interviews.

 Your interview will last 15 minutes.
-There will be three to five honors faculty and staff members on your interview panel.
+There will be two to four honors faculty and staff members on your Zoom interview panel.

-Be sure to read Noah Pittman's Fellowship Weekend:6 Tips blog post.
+Be sure to read our associate dean's Fellowship Zoom Interview Tips blog post.

 Answer the questions directly and openly, keeping your responses fairly brief and to the point.